Codeception/module-playwright/Readme.md

 This module does not implement Playwright API in PHP, rather proxies requests to Playwright helper of [CodeceptJS](https://codecept.io).
 This is possible because Codeception and CodeceptJS share the same architecture principles and interface for web testing is quiet the same.

 > [!Note]
 > This module can be used as a replacement for WebDriver module.
-Comparing to WebDriver module, Playwright module can speed up your tests x3 times, run in headless mode, record videos, and stack traces out of the box
+Comparing to WebDriver module, Playwright module can **speed up your tests x3 times**, run in headless mode, record videos, and stack traces out of the box

 ## Requirements